mitsuba-renderer/drjit/src/python/docstr.rst

     .. rubric:: Backend support

     Many combinations of reductions and variable types are not supported.
-Some combinations depend on the *LLVM version* (LV) or the *compute capability* (CC) of the underlying CUDA device.
-The following matrix displays the level of support.
+Some combinations depend on the *compute capability* (CC) of the underlying CUDA device or on the *LLVM version* (LV) and the host architecutre (AMD64, x86_64).
+The following matrices display the level of support.

+    For CUDA:

     .. list-table::